GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 The `description` property describes the purpose of your app.

 In Chrome, the maximum description length is limited to 300 characters on all platforms.
-If description goes longer than that, it will be truncated and ellipsis appended.
+If the description is longer than that, it will be truncated with ellipsis appended.
 On Android, there is an additional limit of at most 7 lines.

 #### `screenshots` {: #screenshots }